 So to show how a blue-eyed baby can be born to a father with brown eyes and a mother with blue eyes consider the following:

 The father has brown eyes, so he has one of two possible combinations, either 'Bb', or 'BB'.
 Remember that brown (B) is dominant over blue (b), so the blue allele (in the first scenario) for the father is called recessive.
 The mother has blue eyes, so the only possible combination she may have is ‘bb’.
 Thus, for the baby to receive blue eyes, the father must have had the 'Bb' pairing and subsequently passed the recessive 'b' gene on to the child.
 The mother, having 'bb', can only pass a 'b' on to the child.
 The resulting combination for the baby is 'bb' resulting in a blue-eyed child.
 If the father had had the 'BB' combination, a blue-eyed child would not have been possible.

 In the case of two brown-eyed parents having a blue-eyed baby, both parents would have to be a 'Bb' combination (a dominant brown allele and a recessive blue allele), and both would need to pass the recessive 'b' alleles on to their offspring.
 If either parent passed the dominant 'B' on to the child, the result would be brown eyes.

 Of course, genetics is a lot more complicated than the simplified examples above, and current thinking is that there are a number of genes (not just two or even three) that influence the final eye color of an individual.
-Because all the permutations and interactions of the various genes concerned are beyond the scope of this article we’ve gathered a number of links to some further resources, as well as a couple of online eye-color calculators that you can try out.
+But whatever the outcome, your baby's eyes will be the most beautiful in the world.